preejackie/GSoC-2019-LLVM/index.md

 ### Current Status

-You can check out the llvm and you can use the work!
+You can check out the LLVM and you can use the work!
 The committed code is self-contained, we have also added an example custom JIT Stack with Speculation scheme we hope it will serve as an example for people to update and configure their JIT stacks.
-You can find the example in main llvm trunk - [SpeculativeJIT](https://reviews.llvm.org/source/llvm-github/browse/master/llvm/examples/SpeculativeJIT/)
+You can find the example in main LLVM trunk - [SpeculativeJIT](https://reviews.llvm.org/source/llvm-github/browse/master/llvm/examples/SpeculativeJIT/)

 ### What's Next?